-Impairment testing of investments in subsidiaries, property, plant and equipment and goodwill

-Refer to notes 3 (b), 3 (k), 3 (l), 3 (p), 10, 14 and 16 to the financial statements

-The Group and the Company have investments and business operations in many countries and there is a risk from various external factors such as the fluctuation in economies, politics, laws, and trade regulations, the change in environment, climate, and disease.
+Impairment testing of investments in subsidiaries, p roperty, plant and equipment and goodwill Refer to notes 3 (b), 3 (k), 3 (l), 3 (p), 10, 14 and 16 to the financial statements The key audit matter How the matter was addressed in the audit The Key audit matter The Group and the Company have investments and business operations in many countries and there is a risk from various external factors such as the fluctuation in economies, politics, laws, and trade regulations, the change in environment, climate, and disease.
 Hence, there is a risk that the operating results of certain businesses and the investments in certain countries might be significantly different from the initial forecast and budget and might result in the assets' carrying value being higher than the recoverable amounts, which might represent losses from impairment.
 I considered this as the key audit matter because the impairment testing involved a significant level of management judgment.

-- evaluating the management's assessment on the reasonableness of the indicators and impairment testing of investments in subsidiaries, property, plant and equipment and goodwill including evaluating the key assumptions which supports the management's forecast; - inquiring of management about the discounted cash flow projection model, understanding the Group and the Company's business and strategies; - evaluating the assumptions applied in preparing cash flow projections by comparing the key assumptions with internal and external sources of information, taking into account the accuracy of the past cash flow projections in comparison to the actual operating results, and testing a sample of inputs and key assumptions applied in the discounted cash flow model including testing the calculation; and - evaluating the adequacy of the disclosures in accordance with the relevant Thai Financial Reporting Standards.
+My audit procedures included the following: evaluating the management's assessment on the reasonableness of the indicators and impairment testing of investments in subsidiaries, property, plant and equipment and goodwill including evaluating the key assumptions which supports the management's forecast; inquiring of management about the discounted cash flow projection model, understanding the Group and the Company's business and strategies; evaluating the assumptions applied in preparing cash flow projections by comparing the key assumptions with internal and external sources of information, taking into account the accuracy of the past cash flow projections in comparison to the actual operating results, and testing a sample of inputs and key assumptions applied in the discounted cash flow model including testing the calculation; and evaluating the adequacy of the disclosures in accordance with the relevant Thai Financial Reporting Standards.